Chalahgawtha

-Chalahgawtha (or, more commonly in English, Chillicothe(/ˌtʃɪlɪˈkɒθi/ CHIL-ih-KOTH-ee) was the name of one of the five divisions (or bands) of the Shawnee, a Native American people, during the 18th century.
-It was also the name of the principal village of the division.
-The other four divisions were the Mekoche, Kispoko, Pekowi, and Hathawekela.
+Chalahgawtha (or, more commonly in English, Chillicothe /ˌtʃɪlɪˈkɒθi/ CHIL-ih-KOTH-ee) is the name of one of the five divisions (or bands) of the Shawnee, a Native American people.
+It is also the name of the principal village of the division.
+The other four divisions are the Mekoche, Kispoko, Pekowi, and Hathawekela.
 (All five division names have been spelled in a great variety of ways.)
-Together these divisions formed the loose confederacy that was the Shawnee tribe.
+Together these divisions form the loose confederacy that constitutes the Shawnee tribe.

-Chillicothe division

-By tradition, each Shawnee division had certain roles it performed on behalf of the entire tribe.
-These customs were fading by the time they were recorded in writing by European Americans.
-The Chillicothe division often provided political leadership for the tribe.
-A well-known Chillicothe leader was Chief Blackfish.
+By tradition, each Shawnee division has certain roles it performs on behalf of the entire tribe.
+These customs were already fading by the time they were recorded in writing by European Americans in the 18th century.
+The Chalahgawtha division traditionally provides political leadership for the tribe.
+A well-known Chalahgawtha leader was Chief Blackfish.

-Chillicothe villages

-The village where the chief of the Chillicothe division lived was also known as "Chillicothe".
-When this principal village was relocated, often as a result of war or the expansion of European-American settlement, the new village would be again be known as "Chillicothe".
-Not all the Shawnee living in the town belonged to the Chillicothe division.
+The village where the chief of the Chalahgawtha division lived was also known as "Chillicothe".
+When this principal village was relocated, often as a result of war or the expansion of European-American settlement, the new village would again be known as "Chillicothe".
+Not all the Shawnee living in the town belonged to the Chalahgawtha division.
 They also tolerated residents from tribes other than the Shawnee.
 As a result of naming their communities in this way, there are numerous Shawnee Chillicothe villages in the historical record.
 This has occasionally caused some confusion to researchers.

-Chillicothes on the Scioto
+Historical villages

+Lower Shawnee Town (c.
+1734–1758)

 Lower Shawnee Town, as it was called by European-American colonists, was a large town on the Ohio River, founded about 1734 by Shawnee.
 The Shawnee name of the town was not recorded, but scholars believe it may have been "Chillicothe".
 The town grew to be a major trading hub in the years leading up to the French and Indian War.
 But it was of lesser political importance than Logstown, which was upriver on the Ohio.
 Members from most, if not all five Shawnee divisions, lived in the town, as well as an assortment of other Native Americans, Europeans, and African Americans.
 It had an estimated total population of 1,200 or more people.
 Lower Shawnee Town was abandoned in 1758, after the population relocated north into central Ohio to avoid attack by the Virginia militia.